ZhijianZhou01/BioAider/Update_record.md

 #### Fix bugs
 + <b>(Important)</b> the output result of "Codon method" in mutations analysis.
   + Resolved the bug that could not correctly plot the frequency distribution of synonymous and non-synonymous substitution sites using "base" as the statistical unit (the result of "_substitution frequency distribution.pdf" and "_single syn or non-syn substitution nt sites.csv" and "*_Frequency group of sys and non-sys substitution.txt") when there are a large number of different kinds of mutations at the same codon site (e.g. sequences are from different genera or species, or large number of dinucleotide and trinucleotide substitution sites).
 Note that even if this bug is resolved, it is not recommended to apply it to the sequence sets with a large variety of variants at the same codon site, because it maybe no real value to count the number of nucleotides sites based on mutation frequency.
-    Tip：Statistical results (such as *_all site.csv and *_mutation site.csv) using "codons" as units are fine for any sequences in the previous version.
+    <b>Tip:</b> Statistical results (such as *_all site.csv and *_mutation site.csv) using "codons" as units are fine for any sequences in the previous version.

   + Resolved the bug that incorrect count of nt in "Others information" part in the end of "_mutation site summary.txt" when there are a large number of dinucleotide and trinucleotide substitution sites in sequence sets.
-    Tip：Except for the "Others information" part, everything else in "_mutation site summary.txt" is correct in the previous version.
+    <b>Tip:</b> Except for the "Others information" part, everything else in "_mutation site summary.txt" is correct in the previous version.

 + Solved the problem that "Delete Lower similar sequences" cannot run in BioAider v1.334.